 For more on this research, read Scientists Catch Supermassive Black Holes Launching Newborn Radio Jets.

-Reference: “Quasars That Have Transitioned from Radio-quiet to Radio-loud on Decadal Timescales Revealed by VLASS and FIRST” by Kristina Nyland, Dillon Z. Dong, Pallavi Patil, Mark Lacy, Sjoert van Velzen, Amy E. Kimball, Sumit Sarbadhicary, Gregg Hallinan, Vivienne Baldassare, Tracy Clarke, Andy D. Goulding, Jenny E. Greene, Andrew Hughes, Namir Kassim, Magdalena Kunert-Bajraszewska, Thomas J. Maccarone, Kunal Mooley, Dipanjan Mukherjee, Wendy Peters, Leonid Petrov, Emil Polisensky, Wiphu Rujopakarn, Mark Whittle and Mattia Vaccari, Accepted, Astrophysical Journal.
+Reference: “Quasars That Have Transitioned from Radio-quiet to Radio-loud on Decadal Timescales Revealed by VLASS and FIRST” by Kristina Nyland, Dillon Z. Dong, Pallavi Patil, Mark Lacy, Sjoert van Velzen, Amy E. Kimball, Sumit Sarbadhicary, Gregg Hallinan, Vivienne Baldassare, Tracy Clarke, Andy D. Goulding, Jenny E. Greene, Andrew Hughes, Namir Kassim, Magdalena Kunert-Bajraszewska, Thomas J. Maccarone, Kunal Mooley, Dipanjan Mukherjee, Wendy Peters, Leonid Petrov, Emil Polisensky, Wiphu Rujopakarn, Mark Whittle and Mattia Vaccari, 15 December 2020, The Astrophysical Journal.